browserengineering/book/book/text.md

 end of the word.

 There are a few surprises in this code.
 One is that I call `metrics` with an argument; that just returns the named metric directly.
-Also, instead of incrementing `x` by `w`, we increment it by `w + font.measure(" ")`.
-That's because we want to have spaces between our words.
-When we called `split()` we removed all of the whitespace, and this adds it back.
-We don't add the space to `w` on the second line, though, because we don't need a space after the last word on a line.
+Also, I increment `x` by `w + font.measure(" ")` instead of `w`.
+That's because I want to have spaces between the words: the call to `split()` removed all of the whitespace, and this adds it back.
+I don't add the space to `w` on the second line, though, because you don't need a space after the last word on a line.

 Finally, note that I multiply the linespace by 1.2 when incrementing `y`.
 Try removing the multiplier: you'll see that the text is harder